NFDI4Culture/ada/webbook-in-github.md

 Use the EPUB XHTML like so - https://github.com/TIBHannover/open-science-guide-of-guides/tree/main/epub

-Apply the Webbook unoficial standrad and W3C manifest.
+Apply the Webbook unoficial standard and W3C manifest.

 Render as a website and have ToC work as menu linking to content headers.